Tymoteusz24/LoyalityApp/Readme.md

 **UX Enhancements**
 - Display more contextual error messages
-- Sorting rewards so they show in the same order with each session
+- Sort rewards to show in the same order with each session

 **Testing**
 - Expand test coverage for edge cases